freenas/freenas-docs/userguide/install.rst

    Machine

-Click "Next" to see the screen in
-:numref:`Figure %s <vb_mem_fig>`.
+Click :guilabel:`Next` to see the screen in :numref:`Figure %s <vb_mem_fig>`.
 The base memory size must be changed to **at least 8192 MB**.
-When finished, click "Next" to see the screen in :numref:`Figure %s <vb_hd_fig>`.
+When finished, click :guilabel:`Next` to see the screen in :numref:`Figure %s <vb_hd_fig>`.